 To read more tips and information about breast-feeding visit: https://www.breastfeeding.asn.au/bf-info/common-concerns–baby/biting

-9. When to start brushing my baby’s teeth?
+When to start brushing baby teeth?

 It is important to care for your baby’s gums even before the first tooth appears.
 Wiping the gums with a clean, damp facecloth daily will do the trick.
 When teeth start to arrive, establish a routine of cleaning them twice a day.

-10. When should my baby visit the dentist?
+When should your baby visit the dentist?

 It’s a good idea to start seeing the dentist when your baby is around 12 months of age.
 While you might think it’s not necessary to book an appointment until your baby has a full set of teeth, which usually takes place by the age of 3, the earlier your child visits the dentist the better.